 Traditional Manual Grinder for Turkish Coffee

 This is a manual grinder, made in Turkey, decently sized.
 It is calibrated for Turkish grind size and it has durable burrs, that will last you for life.
-Its design with Middle East engraving looks great, and it makes a nice piece in most kitchen.
+Its design with Middle East engraving looks great, and it makes a nice piece in most kitchens.

 You need a little bit of work to grind for a cup, but you will finish the task before the water comes to a boil.
 You can adjust the grind size, however, it is designed for Turkish coffee as a primary grind size, and it won’t do coarse French press size, not even drip, but you can get a nice espresso grind with the appropriate adjustments.